Generic-Wizard-DH2413/wizzyworks-frontend/README.md

 It is intended for this system to run alongside other components for the WizzyWorks project, as shown in the diagram below.
 The webapp is designed to run on a web browser on mobile phones, where the user can interact with the other parts of the experience.

-This React-based web application is built with Vite and Tailwind CSS.
+This React-based web application is built with Vite, React and Tailwind CSS.

 ![Visuals Frontend](visuals_frontend.png)